Lewiston oral surgeon cleared of remaining charges by dental board

 But when it got around to holding a hearing on them in September, the tally had shrunk to 64 charges involving his treatment of five patients.
 A month ago, the state dropped half of them and the board tossed out 28 additional ones for lack of evidence.

-Friday, it wiped away the remaining four, with nobody explaining why the board thought last winter that Kippax posed such a threat to the public that he should be suspended immediately.
+On Friday, it wiped away the remaining four, with nobody explaining why the board thought last winter that Kippax posed such a threat to the public that he should be suspended immediately.

 Belleau repeated a charge Friday that a board member who investigated the case – and was not among those deciding the charges – and the board’s executive director were biased against Kippax and had misled the panel.
 The case’s hearing officer, Mark Terison, said neither could discuss any aspect of the case as long as more charges could potentially be brought.